 - Cream the sugar, butter and molasses together in a large bowl.
 Add the eggs in about 5 – 6 stages.
 Scrape down the sides after each addition.
 If the batter starts to curdle, add a little flour until it looks smooth again.

-- Mix the flour, almonds, and spices together and fold into the wet ingredients.
+- Mix the two flours and spices together and fold into the wet ingredients.
 Add the fruit and fold into the mixture, being careful not to break the fruit (namely the cherries).